-I am a non-fiction editor with eleven years experience as a development editor with an independent political/academic publishing company.
-Though I edit all manner of non-fiction, I am particularly interested in writing projects that critically interrogate pressing social issues, such as anti-Black racism, Indigenous resurgence/decolonization, white supremacy, gender and sexuality, and the like.
+I am a nonfiction editor with eleven years experience as a developmental editor with an independent political/academic publishing company.
+Though I edit all manner of nonfiction, I am particularly interested in writing projects that critically interrogate pressing social issues, such as racism, colonization, white supremacy, capitalism, poverty, gender and sexuality, and the like.
 I provide development editing, copy/line editing, and proofreading.

 I have graduate degrees in Globalization Studies and Religious Studies from McMaster University and have taken a variety of editing courses.
-Before becoming an editor I spent nine years working as a qualitative and mixed methods researcher in the university sector.
+Before becoming an editor I spent almost a decade working as a qualitative and mixed methods researcher in the university sector.

 “Candida Hadley is an excellent editor, the best I have ever experienced.
 She is timely, professional, and effective in her work.
 Candida is an outstanding editor, and it was such an honour to work with her.
 I most highly recommend her.”

 Ranjan Datta is a researcher at the University of Regina and editor of Reconciliation in Practice: A Cross-cultural Perspective.